 Death is often a subject that is avoided by humans because it's uncomfortable to think about the inevitable.
 Not many people want to think about the eerily unknown afterlife or the creepy things that happen to their body after death.
-However, for some people, any portents of death are painfully enticing, as if the knowledge or warning could somehow help them escape mortality.
+However, for some people, portents of death are painfully enticing, as if the knowledge or warning could somehow help them escape mortality.
 These kinds of pre-death indicators are found across cultures and serve as signs of death for you or someone around you.

 Unless you have a twin, seeing a doppelgänger of yourself is never a promising encounter.
 The word "doppelgänger" refers to the ghostly duplicate of a living person.
-Though the word is German, it is believed by many different cultures that a person is doomed to die if they see their own doppelgänger.
+Though the word is German, it is believed by many different cultures that a person is doomed if they see their own doppelgänger.

 It is said that Abraham Lincoln told his wife that as soon as he was elected president, he saw two of his own faces in the mirror.
-His wife then accurately predicted that the apparition meant that Lincoln would be elected to a second term and would not survive it.
+His wife then accurately predicted that the apparition meant that Lincoln would be elected to a second term but would not survive it.